 What to Expect on Test Day

-You’re not allowed access to any type of reference material once you’re at the testing lab to take the Series 7 exam.
+When at the testing lab to take the Series 7 exam, you won’t be allowed access to any type of reference material.
 Test administrators will provide you with a four-function calculator, two dry-erase boards and a dry erase pen.
 Answering some questions may require the use of charts, graphs and other graphics.

 The exam is administered via computer, so you’ll get your results shortly after submitting your exam.
 If you fail, FINRA provides you with a detailed report of your exam, which shows you how you performed on each section.
-You should use this to develop a more effective studying strategy before you take the Series 7 exam a second time.
-Typically, you can do so 30 days after the date you first took it.
-But you’d have to wait for 180 calendar days if you fail it three or more times in a row.
+You should use this to develop a more effective studying strategy before retaking the exam.
+Typically, you can do so after 30 days.
+After the third try, you’ll have to wait 180 calendar days.

-Usually, your firm registers you to take the Series 7.
+Usually, your employer registers you to take the Series 7.
 Every firm that deals with securities in the U.S. must be a member of FINRA.

-The Series 7 exam is among the most rigorous tests in the financial services space.
-But with some careful preparation, you can ace it and become licensed to deal in nearly any security.
-Passing the exam can also help prepare you for more complex industry-regulated assessments.
-These licenses can push you deeper into a successful career in finance.
+The Series 7 exam is among the most rigorous tests in the financial services industry.
+But with preparation, you can ace it and become licensed to sell nearly any security.
+Once you’ve passed the exam, you can move on to more complex industry-regulated assessments.
+These licenses can help you rise in your financial services career.